 You don’t have to be an accomplished professional storyteller to tap into the power of stories to teach, inspire, and shape your child.
 As Paul shows in his new book, PARENTING WITH A STORY (AMACOM; November 2014), using stories is easy—once you overcome the three biggest barriers.

-How to Overcome the Three Biggest Barriers to Using Stories to Teach and Inspire Your Children
+How to Overcome the Three Biggest Barriers to Using Stories That Teach Life Lessons

 Barrier #1: I don’t have any good stories to tell.

 Yes, you do!
 There are great stories buried in your past; you just have to dig a bit.
 As Paul learned through interviewing hundreds of people, “You don’t find someone’s best stories by asking them to tell you their best stories.
 That’s because we don’t think of the most inspiring, insightful, and meaningful moments in our lives as ‘stories.’
 We think of them as events.”

 Tip: To unearth those events, schedule an interview with yourself.
 Ask yourself questions about specific moments in your life.
 Here are a few to get you started: